sanjar-notes/nodejs/home/4_resource_itineraries/1_codevolution_nodejs_beginners/2_Modules_in_Node_js/11_Module_scope.md

 Superman
 ```

-Result: Both names are logged, **there are no collisions, overrides or errors**.
+Result: Both names are logged, **there are no collisions, overrides or errors**, since both files (aka modules) are isolated.

 ## Module scope